- What is the Class Action?

 On 10 May 2017, QIN announced to the ASX that on 16 December 2016 it had lost a significant contract supplying sandalwood oil to a subsidiary of Nestle called Galderma.
 Galderma advised QIN of its intention to terminate the sandalwood supply contract on or about 30 November 2016.
 The Class Action will allege that, due to a delay in announcing this material information, there has been material market non-disclosure in breach of the Corporations Act 2001 (Cth) (Corporations Act).

-As a result of this non-disclosure, QIN’s shares traded at inflated prices from 30 November 2016 to 10 May 2017 (Relevant Period).
+As a result of the Galderma non-disclosure, the Express Forward Sold Representation, the Implied Forward Sold Representations, the EBITDA Representation and the Product Sales Representation, the Applicant alleges that QIN’s shares traded at inflated prices from 26 February 2016 to 10 May 2017 (the Relevant Period).
 This resulted in investors overpaying for their shares, thus creating loss.

 The Applicant claims that he, and Group Members, would not have acquired shares in QIN and accordingly would not have suffered loss and damage if proper disclosures had been made.

-The Applicant seeks orders that QIN compensate the Applicant and the Group Members for the losses sustained as a result of the alleged contraventions of the Corporations Act.
+The Applicant seeks orders that QIN and/or Mr Wilson compensate the Applicant and the Group Members for the losses sustained as a result of the alleged contraventions above.
 Each Group Member’s loss will depend on when they acquired their shares in QIN and whether any shares were sold.

 2. Are you a Group Member?

 You are a class member (Group Member) if you: